auth0/docs/articles/native-platforms/android/00-introduction.md

 ## Dependencies

-Each tutorial will require you to use either [Lock](https://github.com/auth0/Lock.Android) or the [Auth0.swift](https://github.com/auth0/Auth0.Android) library.
+Each tutorial will require you to use either [Lock](https://github.com/auth0/Lock.Android) or the [Auth0.android](https://github.com/auth0/Auth0.Android) library.

 Briefly speaking about them:

-- [**Lock**](https://github.com/auth0/Lock.Android) is a widget that is easy to present in your app.
+- [**Lock**](https://github.com/auth0/Lock.Android) is an `Activity` that is easy to present in your app.
 It contains default templates (that can be a customized) for login with email/password, sign up, social providers integration, and also password recovery.
 - [**Auth0.Android**](https://github.com/auth0/Auth0.Android) is a toolkit that lets you communicate with many of the basic [Auth0 API](https://auth0.com/docs/api) functions in a neat way.

 The `Lock` dependency is already integrated on each sample project through [Gradle](https://gradle.org/).